-Get to you the company.
+Get to know the company.
 Take time to research and know as much as you can about the company you are applying into.
 Knowledge is still key!

 Groom and bloom, dress to impress.
 Physical appearance is still very much important.
 Coming in well dressed with a decent hair shows that you value and take serious the job interview as well as the interviewer.
 Grooming signals professionalism, readiness for the position, and a positive attitude.
 Here are some do’s and don’ts in grooming for a job interview.